preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 .. image:: select-site-type-v7-frame.png

-(What is available in this list depends on templates set up in Omnia Admin.)
+(What is available in this list depends on templates set up in Omnia admin.)

 This example will create a "Department" site.